Text Messaging for Nonprofits

 Ensure your supporters receive every update you send with a text messaging service that will strengthen your nonprofit’s fundraising and communications throughout the year.

-Smartphones have fundamentally changed the way donors live, work and play
+Of course, smartphones have fundamentally changed the way donors live, work and play

 Smartphones are the most personal and ubiquitous type of device.
 Everywhere you look, people are constantly on their mobile phone for work and play.
 Understanding best practices, statistics and how mobile communication can strengthen fundraising is essential for nonprofit organizations.